All posts

 What You Should Check First

-The managed-account model should be transparent.
-Before you use it, check who owns the ad accounts, whether your campaign data can be exported, how billing works, what happens if you leave, and whether there is markup on ad spend.
+Any "run ads without the dashboard" offer should be transparent.
+Before you use one, check who owns the ad accounts, whether your campaign data can be exported, how billing works, what happens if you leave, and whether there is markup on ad spend.

 Who Should Use It?

-Managed accounts make the most sense for founders, local businesses, and ecommerce teams that want to test ads before hiring a specialist.
-They are less ideal for mature marketing teams that already have conversion history, internal media buyers, strict account governance, and a long-term need to own every platform account directly.
+This model makes the most sense for founders, local businesses, and ecommerce teams that want to test ads before hiring a specialist.
+It is less necessary for mature marketing teams that already have conversion history, internal media buyers, and the time to operate every platform dashboard directly.

-In other words: use the managed-account model to remove friction, not to avoid understanding performance.
+In other words: connect your own account and let AI remove the friction — not to avoid understanding performance.
 You still need a real offer, a working landing page, and a budget that can produce signal.

 Related guides